 - Step 1: Start with your existing super fund

-- Step 2: Check what the ratings companies say
+- Step 2: Check what the superannuation ratings agencies say

 - Step 3: Obtain product disclosure statements (PDS)

 - Step 5: Check what fees you have to pay

 - Step 7: If necessary, you can consult an adviser

 We receive many questions from readers asking about particular superannuation funds and whether we think fund A or fund B is a good super fund.
 We are an information site, rather than advisory service so we cannot provide advice on the merits of a particular fund, but we can give you some guidance on how to assess whether a super fund is up to scratch.

 A common and reasonable question is: what does a good super fund look like?
 Superannuation ratings agencies, such as Chant West, SelectingSuper and Chant West, evaluate and rate Australia’s largest super funds against criteria such as: